Tahul/vscode-commit-prompt/README.md

 ![Demo](./docs/issue.gif)

-All actions that relates to GitHub issues resolves around `Cmd+U` by default.
+All actions that relate to GitHub issues revolve around `Cmd+U` by default.

 Any action related to GitHub issues will need you to provide `githubToken`.